 You can follow these laborious tasks to taper your own polo.
 Or you can look to buy a polo that is already built with a taper...

 Tailored Polo Shirts

 Introducing the Tapered Fit....

-With the introduction of TAPERED fit polos however, you now have the option for polo shirts that are fitted, but have enough stretch to provide comfort for all day wear.
+With the introduction of TAPERED fit polos however, you now have the option for performance polo shirts that are fitted, but have enough stretch to provide comfort for all day wear.
 Whether you are slim, athletic or a bodybuilder.
 Ditch the baggy polos and wear polo shirts that look and feel like a bespoke piece!
-Check out our best seller here.
+Check out our best selling tailored polos here.

 Our TAPERED fit polo has been developed by leading Tailors and industry experts to provide you with a revolutionary fit, you won’t ever need to take your polo shirt to a tailor again or give lots of different measurements.
 Perfect for those seeking a muscle fit polo, or bespoke tailoring - ready to wear!
 Available in both short sleeve and long sleeve in a variety of colours.
 With no logo plastered on the front.